 But according to the 2018 Western Monarch Thanksgiving Count, the number of western monarchs dropped 86% over the previous year.

+Some people express concern about milkweed.
 While milkweed has “weed” in its name, it’s a wildflower native to the United States and it’s not classified as a noxious weed.
 The white milky sap does contain toxins called cardiac glycosides.
 Monarchs use it to make a bitter tasting substance that keeps predators from eating them.

 Coming into contact with milkweed can cause rashes on your skin.
 Eating a salad made from milkweed will make you sick.
 So wash your hands, don’t eat it, and don’t let your pets or children eat it.
-Other than that, plant milkweed and help the monarchs thrive.